ankitshubham97/face_recognition/README.md

 ### Training photos

-In the 'input' folder, you will put sample photos of all those people for whom you are going to run piksep.
+In the 'input' folder, you will put sample photos of all those people for whom you are going to run Piksep.
 To do this, make separate folders for all the persons and name those folders after the names of the corresponding persons.

 ![](https://github.com/ankitshubham97/piksep/blob/gifbranch/piksep_2a.gif)